meza/trance-stack/README.md

 >
 > The application won't work properly if you add a secret as a variable or a variable as a secret.

+### Setup for continuous deployment

+The deployment processes are described in the [Deployment](#deployment) section but to get you started, please create the environment variables and secrets defined in the [environment variables](#environment-variables) section.

 ### Renovate bot setup

 The stack uses [Renovate](https://www.mend.io/free-developer-tools/renovate) to manage dependency updates.